Altinn/altinn-studio-docs/content/app/development/configuration/process/customize/_index.en.md

 For the confirm task the app developer has the possibility for configuring their own [layout set](../../../ux/pages/layout-sets/) with corresponding form layout definitions and other ui-configuration files which are included in the data step.

-This makes the confirmation page custumizable, and can use the components that is supported in Altinn Studio.
+This makes the confirmation page custumizable, and can use the components that are supported in Altinn Studio.

 Since the confirm step is not meant to be used for writing data, a good practice would be to use static components (header, paragraph) and set other components to `readOnly`.